 - OTC antihistamines and steroids: Antihistamines and nasal steroids can help relieve inflammation and alleviate coughs caused by an allergy.

 Note: Do not give over-the-counter decongestants or cough suppressants, such as those containing dextromethorphan and codeine, to children.
+These are now specifically contraindicated.
 These medications can lead to side effects in young children.

 - Saline nasal spray or a suction syringe: These can be used to clear nasal congestion and reduce the severity of coughing.